 We next consider the physical properties of the clusters in Figure~\ref{fig:age_mass}.
-We see a clear trend where older clusters have systematically larger stellar masses, although the data are not sensitive to faded, lower mass older clusters.
+We see a clear trend where older clusters have systematically larger stellar masses.
+As the data are not sensitive to faded, lower-mass older clusters, this trend is effectively a consequence of incompleteness.
 Each symbol is color-coded by the projected scale height above the tidal tail axis.
 The majority of older clusters lie within a few kpc scale height of the tidal tail main axis, engulfed within the diffuse light, with many close to the main galaxy (not in the halo).
 The estimated age of the Relic itself is shown as a vertical line.
-The solid line represents the mass-weighted age of 1.65$^{+0.40}_{-0.18}$~Gyr when modeling the photometry released in \citet{Suess2024} (Figure~\ref{fig:neighbors}) with a non-parametric SFH (Figure~\ref{fig:sfh}) that adopts a mass-metallicity prior from \citet{Gallazzi2005}.
-We also fit the same photometry with a single burst SFH (dashed line in Figure~\ref{fig:age_mass}), but note that this fit cannot adequately describe the full SED shape, either finding a younger post-starburst age that over-predicts the strength of the Balmer-break (the solution shown in Figure~\ref{fig:age_mass}), or an older age consistent with the non-parametric SFH best-fit that cannot describe the rest-UV light well.
+The solid line represents the mass-weighted age of 1.65$^{+0.40}_{-0.18}$~Gyr when modeling the photometry released in \citet{Suess2024} (Figure~\ref{fig:neighbors}) with a nonparametric SFH (Figure~\ref{fig:sfh}) that adopts a mass-metallicity prior from \citet{Gallazzi2005}.
+We also fit the same photometry with a single burst SFH (dashed line in Figure~\ref{fig:age_mass}), but note that this fit cannot adequately describe the full SED shape, either finding a younger poststarburst age that overpredicts the strength of the Balmer-break (the solution shown in Figure~\ref{fig:age_mass}), or an older age consistent with the nonparametric SFH best fit that cannot describe the rest-UV light well.
 In either case, the Relic is consistent overall with a moderately old stellar population, older than the majority of the associated clusters.

 From the top axis of Figure~\ref{fig:age_mass}, we see the formation redshift inferred for each cluster.
 This ranges from the epoch of observation at $z=2.5$ for the youngest clusters up to $z>10$ for the oldest clusters.
 The majority of clusters were formed at $z=2.7$ or earlier.
-Note that the age of the universe at $z=2.53$ is only 2.5 Gyr, or a lookback time of almost 11 Gyr.
+Note that the age of the Universe at $z=2.53$ is only 2.5 Gyr, or a lookback time of almost 11 Gyr.
 The ages of nearby GCs range between roughly 11 and 13 Gyr \cite[e.g.,][]{DeAngeli2005,MarinFranch2009,Ying23,Ying24}.
-While these dense star clusters are often thought of as some of the oldest structures in the universe, their formation redshifts likely includes $z=2.5$ (where we observe the Relic) and earlier.
+While these dense star clusters are often thought of as some of the oldest structures in the Universe, their formation redshifts likely includes $z=2.5$ (where we observe the Relic) and earlier.